Jdure/portfolio/projects/barelens.md

 ## Overview

-I had a lot of fun creating with project, I created a custom photography website for a photographer who wanted a simple minimalist website to display their work, show their service fees and more importantly manage client request.
+I had a lot of fun creating this project.
+I made a custom photography website for a photographer who wanted a simple minimalist website to display their work, show their service fees and, more importantly, manage client requests.

 I built this website with the following Tech Stack (**skip** this if you don't care, I won't judge you 😁)